Hello, I’m the founder and designer of ethical shoes and home wares business, Luludu.

 So I fervently continued to crochet pair after pair when it dawned on me that I could use my skills and shoes as a catalyst for social change.

-I am completely humbled by the sheer determination of the Cambodian women that I collaborate with.
+I am completely humbled by the sheer determination of the Balinese women that I collaborate with.
 They each have a name, an identity, a story and a history.
 To see them earn a dignified wage, feel safe, laugh and chat as they work has been the biggest highlight of my journey.

 I am honoured to be able to directly contribute to the lives of women and their communities.
 My hope is that you feel this too when you purchase a pair of Luludu ethical shoes.